About – Bio of Dr. Dan, Credentials & experience

 After completing his time in Germany with 3ID, he served at Madigan Army Medical Center and the 98th Combat Stress Control Company.
 Following this assignment, he taught and eventually managed a senior level leadership course for Army officers.
 In late 2013, he was promoted to Colonel and assumed the position of Reserve Component Psychology Advisor.

-In 1998, he developed his Suicide Prevention, Intervention, and Postvention course, which he presents with the International Critical Incident Stress Foundation around the country.
+In 1998, he developed his Suicide Prevention, Intervention, and Postvention course, which he presents with the International Critical Incident Stress Foundation (ICISF) around the country.
 He also co-wrote the Strategic Response to Crisis course with Drs.
-Jeff Mitchell and George Everly.
+Jeff Mitchell and George Everly co-founders of the ICISF.

-Currently, Dr. Clark is a faculty member of the International Critical Incident Stress Foundation and a recognized CISM: Group Crisis Intervention, CISM: Advanced Group Crisis Intervention, CISM: Individual Crisis Intervention and Peer Support, and Law Enforcement Perspectives for CISM Enhancement instructor.
+Currently, Dr. Clark is a faculty member of the International Critical Incident Stress Foundation and an Approved Instructor for: Group Crisis Intervention, Advanced Group Crisis Intervention, Assisting Individuals in Crisis, Advanced Assisting Individuals in Crisis, and Law Enforcement Perspectives for CISM Enhancement.

 Dr. Clark has a variety of presentations prepared, including suicide prevention, intervention, and postvention; critical incident stress management; peer support; death notification; time, anger, and stress management; workplace violence; coping with change, communication skills, and related topics.